 - Stay hydrated

-Here is our full list of recommended foods to eat during a prediabetes diet plan.
-Check our guide for some ideas of healthy snacks you can create using these ingredients.
+Here is our full list of recommended foods to eat during a pre-diabetes diet plan.
+Check our guide for some ideas for healthy snacks you can create using these ingredients.

 - Non-starchy vegetables